For free printable resources, including an information leaflet, please click here.

 The National Stalking Clinic is a specialist service for the assessment and treatment of stalkers and their victims.
 It is run by the North London Forensic Service, part of the Barnet Enfield and Haringey Mental Health NHS Trust.
 It provides a mobile service across the UK to interested parties including the courts, Probation Service, Police, mental health trusts and Social Services.

-Stalking Screening Tool (formerly known as the DASH Risk Checklist) http://www.dashriskchecklist.co.uk/
+Stalking Screening Tool (S-DASH Risk Checklist) http://www.dashriskchecklist.co.uk/

 A questionnaire used by professionals to determine the risk of harm in situations involving stalking, harassment or domestic violence.